 Om Podcasten

-In every episode we look inside the daily diary of a writer, to peak at the secrets of their success.
-How do they plan their day and maximise their creativity, in order to plot and publish a bestseller?Some are frantic night-owls, others roll out of bed into their desks, and a few lock themselves away for days in the woods - but none have a regular 9 to 5, and we'll find out how they've managed it.
+How do the best writers get to work?In every episode, we'll chat to an author about what they do through a day.
+Where do they work?
+What time do they start?
+How do they plan their time and maximise their creativity, in order to plot and publish a bestseller?
+Some are frantic night-owls, others roll out of bed into their desks, and a few lock themselves away in the woods - but none have a regular 9 to 5, and we'll find out how they've managed it.
 Hosted on Acast.
 See acast.com/privacy for more information.